IteraThor/SUIT/README.md

 * 🎯 **Autodarts Management:** Dedicated menu to install, monitor, and control the Autodarts service (start, stop, or restart).
 * 💡 **AutoGlow Manager:** Complete setup for the [AutoGlow](https://github.com/IteraThor/AutoGlow) WLED control script.
-* 🖥️ **Kiosk Mode:** Configures Firefox or Chromium to boot directly into fullscreen.
+* 🖥️ **Kiosk Mode:** Configures Firefox or Chromium to boot directly into full screen.
 Includes a Wayland "black screen" fix and an emergency exit via the power button.
 * 🔄 **Screen & Touch Rotation:** Rotate your display and fix touch input coordinates.

 ## Installation